stagenth · 网页数据

 Tool Definition Quality

-The tool set covers the full workflow: discovering URLs (site_map), fetching single or multiple pages (scrape_url, crawl), and extracting structured data (extract).
-No obvious gaps for the intended domain.
+The tool set covers the full pipeline from discovering URLs (site_map) to fetching content (scrape_url, crawl) to extracting structured data (extract).
+There are no obvious gaps for the server's stated purpose of web data collection and transformation.

 Available Tools